| About this project

 of great value in compiling the Quick Ref/Glossary section

 Project support: Barbara Arent, Ann Claiden, Lynne Cookson

 Proofreaders: Monica Allen, Pandora Kerr Frost

-Image production: Graeme Hill, Christian Potter, Lowell Potter,
+Image production: Grahame Hill, Christian Potter, Lowell Potter,

 Website management: Angela Mullen

 Special thanks to David Prior, Mari Takayanagi, Steve Chamberlain,

 Harry Cobb and Annie Pinder at the House of Lords Record Office

 and to Andrea Allen at the New Opportunities Fund.